Person sitting down at a computer looking at tips for ETF investing

 6) Minimise taxes

-As indicated above, try to go for accumulating ETFs.
+Try to reduce the tax burden on your investment returns.
+Every euro paid in taxes is a euro less in returns.
+Try to go for accumulating ETFs rather than distributing ETFs.
 This way the dividends get reinvested automatically.
 In Belgium, this saves you on the 30% dividend tax.
 As there currently is no tax on capital gains for stocks, the ETF can later be sold tax-free which puts money in your pocket without paying taxes on it.

 Tips for choosing the right ETF